 Once the children have written their stories you can discuss appropriate Story Massage strokes for each part.
 This will embed the sensory experience.

-Allow the children time to practice their massage stories in pairs.
+Allow the children time to practice their massage stories on their own hands and arms.
 If children would like to share the massage with the class, dedicate time and celebrate their creations.
 Encouraging and supporting children in this way will do wonders for their self-esteem!

 (Please note that this session structure could easily be used with adults too).